AWARDS

 2021: Jesse Acevedo (University of Denver), Maya Camargo- Vemuri (Johns Hopkins University), Juan Campos (UC- Berkeley), Kimberly Cardenas (Univ. of Pennsylvania), Fernando Nobre Cavalcante (State Univ. of Campinas, Brazil), Ely Orrego- Torres (Northwestern University), Maricruz Osorio (UC- Riverside), Eva-Marie Quinones (Yale), Valentina Salas (Univ. of Minnesota), Rodolfo Solís (UCLA), Daisy Vazquez Vera (UCLA), Gabriel Vergara (Univ. of Massachusetts, Amherst), Verónica Zebadúa-Yáñez (University of Maryland, College Park), and Daniel Zengotita (Univ. of Florida)

-2019: Rebeca J. Agosto Rosa (Univ of Illinois, Urbana-Champaign), Alejandro Beltran Aguirre (Univ of AZ), Tabitha Bonilla (Northwestern), Álvaro José Corral (UT), Angela Gutierrez (UCLA), Michelangelo Landgrave (UC-Riverside), Eddie Lucero (UC-Merced), Eduardo Salinas (Univ. of Illinois), Inés Valdez (Ohio State), Daisy Vera (UCLA)
+2019: Rebeca J. Agosto Rosa (Univ of Illinois, Urbana-Champaign), Alejandro Beltran Aguirre (Univ of AZ), Tabitha Bonilla (Northwestern), Álvaro José Corral (The College of Wooster), Angela Gutierrez (UCLA), Michelangelo Landgrave (UC-Riverside), Eddie Lucero (UC-Merced), Eduardo Salinas (Univ. of Illinois), Inés Valdez (Ohio State), Daisy Vera (UCLA)

 2018: Kristine Kay-Erkiletian (UC-Berkeley), Brian Lovato (Augustana College), Angely Martinez (Syracuse University), Yanira Rivas Pineda de Melendez (UC-Santa Barbara), Tana Stamper (UNC-Chapel Hill), Fernando Tormos-Aponte (Univ. of Missouri- STL), Rachel Torres (Univ. of Iowa), María Laura Veramendi García (Syracuse University), Randy Villegas (UC- Santa Cruz), Gabriela Vitela (Louisiana State), Catherine Wineinger (Rutgers)